MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/tree-view.md

 - The **SelectAll** method only adds realized nodes to the **SelectedNodes** collection.
 - If a parent node with unrealized children is selected, the children will be selected as they are realized.

+#### SelectedItem/SelectedItems

+Starting in WinUI 2.2, TreeView has the [SelectedItem](/uwp/api/microsoft.ui.xaml.controls.treeview.selecteditem) and [SelectedItems](/uwp/api/microsoft.ui.xaml.controls.treeview.selecteditems) properties.
+You can use these properties to get the content of selected nodes directly.
+If multiple selection is enabled, SelectedItem contains the first item in the SelectedItems collection.

 ## Code examples

 The following code examples demonstrate various features of the tree view control.